-Distinct from Kotlassia, the skull of Silvanerpeton was short and dominated by the orbit (eye socket) which was a third of the skull length.
+Distinct from Gephyrostegus, the skull of Silvanerpeton was short and dominated by the orbit (eye socket) which was a third of the skull length.
 The lacrimal contacted the jugal beneath the orbit, not anterior to it.
 The nares were larger than in more primitive taxa, such as Eoherpeton, and closer together.
 They faced anteriorly, as in Seymouria.
 The postorbital was triangular and it met a slender postorbital process of the jugal, as in reptiles.
 Long slender tabular "horns" jutted from the rear of the skull.
 The maxilla had 42 shorter, sharper teeth.
 The ectopterygoid was not a small sliver of bone, but a large disc that solidified the palate, as in Proterogyrinus and Gephyrostegus.

 More